gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="fr-hb-05"></a>**FR-HB-05** Events shall be removed from the buffer **only after** a
-successful (2xx) heartbeat, and shall be removed **by `event_id`**, never by count.
-Because the buffer is a bounded drop-oldest ring ([FR-HB-07](#fr-hb-07)), events may be evicted while a heartbeat is in flight; acknowledging by position would therefore discard entries the server never received.
+successful (2xx) heartbeat, and shall be removed **by `event_id`**, never by position — the ring may evict entries while a beat is in flight.
 A failed beat shall leave the listed events buffered for the next one.

 <a id="fr-hb-06"></a>**FR-HB-06** Each event shall carry a UUID `event_id` so the server can
 deduplicate idempotently if a beat is delivered but its response is lost.